deltachat/deltachat-pages/ca/gdpr.md

             <td>
 Inclusion of the measures implemented by Delta Chat in the <b>record of processing activities</b> may have a positive impact on possible evidence, Art.
 30 GDPR as well as certification processes, Art.
 25 (4), 42 GDPR.

-The <b>documentation of processing activities</b> related to Messenger communication is omitted and shifts only to the record of processing activities of your email provider, Art.
-30 (2) GDPR.
+The <b>documentation of processing activities</b> related to Messenger communication is omitted and shifts only to the record of processing activities of your e-mail provider, Art.
+30 II GDPR.
             </td>
         </tr>
     </tbody>